Here Are The Nissan Rogue Years To Avoid

 Most of the Nissan Rogue year models have some significant defects, mainly with their transmissions.
 The only Rogues that have had very few complaints are from the past few years, specifically the 2017, 2019, 2020, and 2021 models.
 We recommend avoiding Rogues manufactured from 2008 to 2016 and the 2018 model if you can manage it.

-GET A CURATED LIST OF THE BEST NISSAN LISTINGS
+GET A CURATED LIST OF THE BEST NISSAN ROGUE LISTINGS

-The CoPilot app is the smartest way to buy a Nissan.
-Tell us what you’re looking for and we’ll send you a curated list of the best used Nissan listings in your area - no more scrolling through hundreds of listings looking for hidden gems.
+The CoPilot app is the best way to find a Nissan Rogue for sale.
+Tell us what you’re looking for and we’ll send you a curated list of the best used Nissan Rogue listings in your area - no more scrolling through hundreds of listings looking for hidden gems.

 Which Year Models of Nissan Rogue are Safe to Buy Used?